- Leave Management

 If you’re using a shared company calendar like kiwiHR, you can set the bereavement leave to be displayed simply as “out of office” under the time off policy settings.
-By using a GDPR compliant HR software, you will be respecting your employees’ privacy.
+By using a GDPR compliant HR system, you will be respecting your employees’ privacy.

 Managing bereavement leave